 Office hours: Students are encouraged to attend drop-in office hours if they want to discuss the course content, their lab report, and their performance in class.
 Students are also welcomed to attend office hours if they would like guidance on how they can become involved in neuroscience.
-If the office hours outlined on page one of the syllabus conflict with your schedule we can arrange an alternative time.
+If the office hours outlined on page one of the syllabus conflict with your schedule, we can arrange an alternative time.

 Contesting a grade: Re-grade requests will only be considered within two weeks of grade posting.
 These will only be considered if adequate written justification is provided by the student.
-If granted, re-grading will consist of re-evaluation of the complete assignment, potentially leading to a grade increase, no change, or decrease.
-Requests without a solid rationale will not be considered (e.g. I need a higher grade to apply to medical or graduate school).
+If granted, regrading will consist of re-evaluation of the complete assignment, potentially leading to a grade decrease, no change, or increase.
+Requests without a solid rationale will not be considered (e.g. I need a higher grade to apply to med school or to get into grad school).

 Midterm exam consultation: Following the grading of the midterm exam, students with questions about their grade should contact the TA that leads their practical section.
 The student will have the opportunity to view their exam and consult with their TA.
 Depending on when the exam is scheduled, this consultation period will be held following the practical section on either week 08 or 09.
+Viewing the final exam must be arranged with the Department of Psychology administration.

 Syllabus modifications: The instructor reserves the right to make minor changes to the syllabus.
-These changes will be communicated with the class via Quercus Announcements and Piazza.
+These changes will be communicated with the class via Quercus Announcements.
 Most often alterations to the syllabus will be related to lecture and practical sequencing.